Einengutenmorgen/LSS-Twon-DB/README.md

 # LSS-Twon-DB
-# **Social Feed Reconstruction Database**
+# **Social Feed Reconstruction Database (SQLite)**

 ## **Overview**

-This project contains a set of Python scripts to build, populate, and query a PostgreSQL database that models a basic social media feed.
+This project contains Python scripts to build, populate, and query an SQLite database that models a basic social media feed.
 The primary goal is to reconstruct a user's feed based on their social graph (follows) and all known tweets.

+**Key advantages of SQLite version:**
+- No separate database server required
+- Single file database (portable and easy to backup)
+- Built-in Python support (no external DB driver needed)
+- Simplified setup and deployment

 ## **Prerequisites**

 1. Python 3.8+
-2. A running PostgreSQL server
-3. Python dependencies.
-Create a requirements.txt file:
+2. Python dependencies (install with: `pip install -r requirements.txt`):
-   pandas
+   - pandas
-   numpy
+   - numpy
-   psycopg2-binary

-   Install with: pip install \-r requirements.txt

 ## **Database Schema**